|Group:||Toys (Group 1)|

 |Club:||Toy Dog Club Of Victoria Inc (Group 1)|

-Average Lifespan When considering a dog, please realise that you are taking it on for its lifetime.
+When considering a dog, please realise that you are taking it on for its lifetime.

 Do not let the Yorkshire Terrier’s daintiness fool you.
 Tenacious, feisty, brave, and sometimes bossy, he exhibits all the traits of a true terrier.
-He can be determined with a mind of their own but are faithful and loyal to their human family.
-They thrive on human companionship and will happily be included in family activities.
+He can be determined with a mind of his own, but faithful and loyal to his human family.
+Yorkshire Terriers thrive on human companionship and will happily be included in all family activities.
 They have a sense of fun and enjoy a game.
 Thanks to their alertness, they make a good watchdog and will bark if strangers come to the home.

-Care Requirements The Yorkshire Terriers coat will generally grow to the ground and needs to be brushed for an hour every second day to keep it free of tangles.
+The Yorkshire Terrier’s coat will generally grow to the ground and needs to be brushed for an hour every second day to keep it free of tangles.
 The hair on the head needs to be tied up to keep it out of the eyes.
-If an owner wants less work then the coat can be kept trimmed short.
+If an owner wants less work, then the coat can be kept trimmed short.
 This way, 20 minutes brushing twice a week should be sufficient.
 Even when short, the coat is not weather resistant, therefore Yorkshire Terriers should live indoors with periods outside for exercise.
-Yorkshire Terriers will happily go for a long walk with their owner.
-If the backyard is of sufficient size, then adequate exercise can be gained running round in the backyard without the necessity of being taken for a walk in the street.
+Yorkshire Terriers will happily go for a long walk with their owner or if the backyard is of sufficient size, then adequate exercise can be gained running within.

-In Conclusion Now you know a little about the Yorkshire Terrier and have decided this is the dog for you or you want more information, make contact with the breed club or your State controlling body for purebred dogs.
-They will be able to give you information about available puppies and also suggest dog shows where you can see the breed and speak to breeders.
+Now you know a little more about this breed.
+If you have decided this is the dog for you and wish to investigate further, please contact the Breed Club or Dogs Victoria.
+They will be able to give you information about available puppies and also suggest dog events where you can see the breed and speak to breeders.
 In this way you will gain a better perspective of the breed and its needs.
 With any breed of dog, it is important to research and determine suitability for your lifestyle before committing to a puppy which will be a part of your family for many years to come.